pudly/schmopera-hugo/content/articles/cosi.md

 related_companies = []
 related_people = []
 short_description = "I really liked Ms. Manich's bold choice at the end of having the sisters have suitcases in hand ready to leave.
-Just as the music ends the women make eye contact with their former fiancés, and they freeze." slug = "cosi" title = "Unique venue makes for a " youtube_url = ""
+Just as the music ends the women make eye contact with their former fiancés, and they freeze." slug = "unique-venue-makes-for-a-fresh-cosi-fan-tutte" title = "Unique venue makes for a fresh Così fan tutte" youtube_url = ""

 +++